awsdocs/aws-private-ca-user-guide/doc_source/PcaAuditReport.md

    }
    ```

 1. Using the following steps, you give the ACM Private CA service principal permission to use the CMK\.
 By default, all AWS KMS CMKs are private; only the resource owner can use a CMK to encrypt and decrypt data\.
 However, the resource owner can grant permissions to access the CMK to other users and resources\.
-The service principal must be in the same region as where the CMK is stored\.
+The service principal must be in the same Region as where the CMK is stored\.

    1. First, save the default policy for your CMK as `policy.json` using the following [get\-key\-policy](https://docs.aws.amazon.com/cli/latest/reference/kms/get-key-policy.html) command: